zaps166/NFSIISE/README.md

  * YASM assembler,
  * OpenGL devel,
  * SDL2 devel.
-* Edit the "compile_nfs" script, modify what is needed, and then compile the game by executing script.
-It should automaticly generate executable file in "Need For Speed II SE" directory.
+* Edit the "compile_nfs" script, modify what do you want.
+Compile the game by executing the script - it will automaticly generate executable file inside "Need For Speed II SE" directory:
+ * `./compile_nfs` - compilation for Linux,
+ * `./compile_nfs win32` - cross compilation for Windows.

 ## Run:

-* Copy fedata" and "gamedata" directories from the Need For Speed II SE original CD-ROM (or from CD image from the Internet) into "Need For Speed II SE" directory.
+* Copy "fedata" and "gamedata" directories from the Need For Speed II SE original CD-ROM (or from CD image from the Internet) into "Need For Speed II SE" directory.
 * You can delete unnecessary files, e.g. "fedata/pc/text/text.*", because TCP version uses new files in root directory.
 * All files and directories copied from CD-ROM must have *small letters* on Linux!!!
 * If you want to change the language, edit "install.win" file and change the first line.
 Leave "4nn" as is and modify only language name.
 Possible languages are: